adaltas/node-printf/README.md

 A complete implementation of the **`printf` C functions family** for [Node.JS][node], written in pure JavaScript.
-The code is strongly inspired by the one availabe in the [Dojo Toolkit][dojo].
+The code is strongly inspired by the one available in the [Dojo Toolkit][dojo].

 **Bonus!** You get extra features, like the `%O` converter (which `inspect`s the argument).
 See [Extra Features](#extra-features) below.